-Whittlesey - A Market Town Fit for the Future
+• Whittlesey - A Market Town Fit for the Future

 The Growing Fenland report for Whittlesey proposes that the town can become fit for the future by making more of its assets.
 These include the town square, to develop as a community 'piazza', which would be supported by cultural activity that encourages the use of the square.
-Also proposed is the development of a heritage centre at Kings Dyke Nature Reserve, as well as a trail to amplify the town's heritage, and links to nearby Flag Fen's developing cultural programme.
+Also in development is a heritage centre at Kings Dyke Nature Reserve, as well as a heritage trail to amplify the town's heritage, and links to nearby Flag Fen's developing cultural programme.

-Wisbech - A Resilient Town for the Future
+• Wisbech - A Resilient Town for the Future

-Drawing on historical inspiration, Wisbech will embrace heritage and cultural opportunities to encourage tourism, support a resilient town centre, and support community cohesion realising the potential of the town's economy.
+Drawing on historical inspiration, Wisbech will embrace heritage and cultural opportunities to encourage tourism, support a resilient town centre, and support community cohesion realising the potential of the town's economy with plans for Wisbech Park in particular for a new Pavilion and Water Park